Fewer Americans attend church than ever before, polls find - NewsBreak

 In fact, church membership in the U.S. hovered around 70% since all the way back in the 1930s.
 Since the turn of the century, that figure is steadily declined.

-The portion of Americans who say they do not identify with any religion whatsoever has grown from 8% in 1999 to just over 20% in the last three years, Gallup found.Munsey Memorial United Methodist celebrates Easter by giving
+The portion of Americans who say they do not identify with any religion whatsoever has grown from 8% in 1999 to just over 20% in the last three years, Gallup found.What’s open, closed on Easter Sunday 2022

 Then there are the people in between: those who do identify with a religion, but do not attend church.